westondcrewe/soma-technical-assessment/README.md

 This is a technical assessment as part of the [interview process](https://cocomo.ai/hiring) for Cocomo.

+> [!IMPORTANT]
+> You will need a `FAL-KEY` API key to complete the technical assessment portion of the application.
+You will have received one alongside this application.
+Please message us on LinkedIn if you need one or sign up for a key at https://fal.ai

 To begin, clone this repository to your local machine.

 ## Development